 e) Frequent flyer miles: Unfortunately few airlines reward their loyal infant and toddler flyers.
 An added advantage is allowing you to transfer miles between family members the few airlines which do allow you to do so are include British Airways and Qantas.

 a) Should you book a bulkhead seat?
-While bulkheads, generally come with more space and have an option to request a bassinet, the arm rests are fixed.
+While bulkheads, generally come with more space and have an option to request a bassinet, the armrests are fixed.
 This means it will be difficult to seat the baby on your lap or feed him/her.

 b) Should you buy an extra seat for an infant?
 An extra seat will allow you to carry your car seat in the aircraft and seat your baby in a separate seat.
 Normally the fare will be the child fare.
 Make sure your car seat complies with the requirements listed by the airline.

-c) Watch out for baggage limit allowed for your little one
+c) Watch out for baggage limit allowed for your little one.

-d) Never forget to carry the prescription for any medicines you carry for your child
+d) Never forget to carry the prescription for any medicines you carry for your child.

-e) Do note that for very long stopovers you can request for complimentary airport hotel.
+e) Do note that for very long stopovers you can request for a complimentary airport hotel.
 Even if this is not available gratis, it might be a good idea to hire a room on a per hour basis ( available in most major airports)

-f) Take along your child’s stroller/ baby carrier to make navigation at airport easier, if traveling alone- make use of porter assistance provided by airline/ airport (available for minimal charge or certain times even free of charge)
+f) Take along your child’s stroller/ baby carrier to make navigation at the airport easier, if traveling alone- make use of porter assistance provided by airline/ airport (available for a minimal charge or certain times even free of charge)